kurema/CitiesSkylinesModsRepoForEpicUsers/README.md

 [^24]: Incompatible with v1.15.0-f7?
 See [Compatibility Issues of 1.15.0-f7](Compatibility-1.15.0-f7.md).
 [^25]: Dlls are managed by Git LFS.
 You can't download as ZIP.
 [^26]: Latest release is not yet in GitHub Release as of March 23, 2023.
 Download from the original repository if there's latest one.
+[^27]: The link to GitHub is not in Steam page and the name of the author is different.
+I don't think they are same.